MaverickApekshit/omnifood/README.md

-# omnifood
+# Omnifood

- A dummy website for a company selling monthly food subscription
+A dummy one-page marketing website for a tech-centred startup company selling monthly food subscription.